typhoon-hil/model-converter/README.md

 ## How to use model-converter

-In case of PSIM model, model file has to be Netlist XML file exported from PSIM.
+Model converter supports conversion from Simulink and PSIM to Typhoon HIL.
+In case of Simulink model, model file has to be .slx file.
+For PSIM model, model file has to be Netlist XML file exported from PSIM.

 ### 1. With Graphical Interface(GUI):